Institutional Review Board

 Research, which involves no more than minimal risk and falls within the categories listed below, will be reviewed by expedited review.
 'Minimal risk' means that the risks of harm anticipated in the proposed research are not greater, considering probability and magnitude, than in those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.

-Researchers should submit their applications to the IRB.
+Researchers should submit their applications to the IRB and self-identify the proposal as Expedited, which is confirmed by the Co-Chairpersons.
 The researcher should ensure that the project is scientifically sound and that the procedures and likely risks are adequately described.
-When IRB acceptance of the Expedited category has been obtained, the original plus three copies of the application should be submitted to the IRB [Molloy electronic submission is only one copy to Co-Chairs or IRB address].

-Expedited review will be carried out by at least three members of IRB including:
+Expedited review will be carried out by at least three members of IRB that may include the Co-Chairpersons and one member or a combination of 3 members that represent: